-Romain Guyon, a Ph.D. student at the University of Oxford, is currently researching a single-dose vaccination against a disease that is widely-known, but mistakenly perceived as having little impact on human health.
+Romain Guyon, Ph.D. at the University of Oxford, is currently researching a single-dose vaccination against a disease that is widely-known, but mistakenly perceived as having little impact on human health.
 “More than 60,000 people die of rabies annually,” Guyon says.
 “Mostly due to inadequate or incomplete access to the post-exposure prophylaxis vaccine, which requires four injections within four weeks post-exposure.”

 Guyon’s aim is to develop a shot that delivers the effect of a booster vaccine alongside the initial, priming vaccine.
 “I have developed a microfluidic-based technology to create single injection vaccines,” Guyon explains.
 “The aim of my research is to encapsulate the vaccine booster dose into microparticles that are injected alongside the prime dose in a single shot.”